jrd730/Euler/README.md

 Euler
 =====

-solutions to various Project Euler problems
+Solutions to various Project Euler problems that I have coded.
+The original problem statement is in the header comment of each program.